isomerpages/bca-buildsg/pages/Build the Change LEGO Workshops.md

 form.</p>
 <p>3. <strong>Waiting List Policy:</strong>
 </p>
-<p>a.
-If a Workshop session is fully booked, interested participants may
-request to be placed on a waiting list maintained by the Organiser.</p>
-<p>b.
-Placement on the waiting list does not guarantee a spot in the Workshop.
-If a registered participant is marked absent at the scheduled start time (see paragraph 4), the Organiser reserves the right to offer the vacant slot to the next eligible individual on the waiting list.</p>
+<p>If a registered participant is marked absent at the scheduled start time
+(see paragraph 4), the Organiser reserves the right to offer the vacant slot to the next eligible individual on the waiting list.</p>
-<p>c.
-The Organiser will attempt to contact waiting list participants using
+<p>The Organiser will attempt to contact waiting list participants using
 the contact details provided, but may also fill the slot on-site where immediate availability is required.
 The Organiser is not obliged to hold a slot for any specific duration if no response is received promptly.</p>